+The following guidelines have been prepared to promote the student's responsibility for his/her conduct.
+The administration and faculty are committed to the regulation of these guidelines.
+The discipline process at ELCA consists of demerit - detention actions, and is primarily administered by the classroom teacher, with the administration maintaining the final responsibility for disciplinary decisions.
+Listed below are guidelines for the administration of demerits.
 All classroom teachers will establish their procedures and policies with students at the beginning of the year.
 Any student who chooses not to comply with these procedures will be subject to disciplinary action.
-Guidelines are imposed to encourage the student to become self-disciplined and develop proper habits and procedures in the classroom, as well as to prepare them for the future.
+These guidelines are imposed to encourage the student to become self-disciplined and develop proper habits and procedures in the classroom, as well as to prepare them for the future.
 Because we believe that parents bear the primary responsibility for instructing their children in right behavior and proper attitudes, we ask that they work with the teachers and administration in the implementation of our discipline process.
 ELCA will make every effort to stay in close contact with parents regarding disciplinary issues.